Hercules-corp-ltd/shadow/README.md

 > "You are whatever your wallet is.
 Forget who you are online."

-Shadow is a Tor-inspired, wallet-only pseudonymous web platform built on Solana.
+Shadow is a Tor-inspired, wallet-only pseudonymous web platform built on Solana, inspired by Greek mythology.
 Users and developers can create profiles, build and deploy sites and dApps that live forever, all identified solely by Solana wallets — no emails, no usernames, no real-world linkage.
+Like the shadows in Hades, your identity exists only as your wallet address.

 ## Tech Stack